AwalHossain/video-streaming-server/README.md

 BullMQ manages the job queue, passing one job to the next upon completion, with job data stored in Redis.
 Please note that this service is not exposed to any HTTP port, ensuring a secure video processing pipeline.

-#### HTTP Server

-The HTTP server is a plain and simple server that serves HLS video files.

 ### Frontend app